 Trusts are a useful and valuable tool for family estate planning purposes, but, in California, a trust does not protect the settlors from their own creditors.
 Some trusts may protect assets of from future creditors.

 Keep in mind, the new entity, either a trust or a corporation/limited liability company, may be set up to protect assets as long as the “purpose” is not to hinder, delay or defraud creditors and does not render the transferor insolvent at the time of the transfer.
 The same rules under the UTVA apply.
 Again, the statute of limitations is four years, but may be seven years from the transfer if actual fraud can be proven.
 Should the applicable statute of limitations expire, otherwise voidable transfers of assets may be protected from future creditors.

 There are no sure fire ways to protect assets, but consulting with a lawyer for business and family estate planning in advance could avoid future problems.

 Thank you for joining us on ClarkTalk!
 We look forward to seeing you again on this forum.
 Please note that the views expressed in the above blog post do not constitute legal advice and are not intended to substitute the need for an attorney to represent your interests relating to the subject matter covered by the blog.
-If you have any questions, please feel free to contact the author, Peter Hogan, by email at email@example.com or telephonically at (213) 629-5700.
+You should certainly consult legal counsel of your choice when considering this or any other asset protection issue.
+If you wish to consult with the author of this post or another attorney at Clark & Trevithick, please contact Leslie R. Horowitz by email email@example.com or telephonically by calling the author at (213) 629-5700.